TribeOneDefi/rwaone-contracts/README.md

 Rwaone is a crypto-backed rwaone asset platform.

-It is a multi-token system, powered by wHAKA, the Rwaone Network Token. wHAKA holders can stake wHAKA to issue Tribes, on-chain rwaone assets via the [Staking dApp](https://staking.rwaone.io) The network currently supports an ever-growing [list of rwaone assets](https://www.rwaone.io/tribes/).
+It is a multi-token system, powered by wRWAX, the Rwaone Network Token. wRWAX holders can stake wRWAX to issue Tribes, on-chain rwaone assets via the [Staking dApp](https://staking.rwaone.io) The network currently supports an ever-growing [list of rwaone assets](https://www.rwaone.io/tribes/).
 Please see the [list of the deployed contracts on MAIN and TESTNETS](https://docs.rwaone.io/addresses/)
 Tribes can be traded using [Kwenta](https://kwenta.io)

 Rwaone uses a proxy system so that upgrades will not be disruptive to the functionality of the contract.
 This smooths user interaction, since new functionality will become available without any interruption in their experience.
 It is also transparent to the community at large, since each upgrade is accompanied by events announcing those upgrades.
 New releases are managed via the [Rwaone Improvement Proposal (SIP)](https://sips.rwaone.io/all-sip) system similar to the [EIPs](https://eips.ethereum.org/all)